-We use the expected cost-plus margin approach based on hardware, labor, and related overhead cost to estimate the standalone selling price of the Voyager Tracker, customized components of Voyager Tracker, and individual parts of Voyager Tracker for certain specific transactions.
+We use the expected cost-plus margin approach based on hardware, labor, and related overhead cost to estimate the standalone selling price of our solar tracker systems, customized components of those systems, and individual parts for certain specific transactions.
 We use the adjusted market assessment approach for all other performance obligations except shipping, handling, and logistics.
 For shipping, handling, and logistics performance obligations, we use a residual approach to calculate the standalone selling price, because of the nature of the highly variable and broad range of prices we charge to various customers for this performance obligation in the contracts.

 Recognize revenue when or as the Company satisfies a performance obligation: For each performance obligation identified, we determine at contract inception whether we satisfy the performance obligation over time or at a point in time.
-Voyager Tracker and customized components of Voyager Tracker performance obligations in the contract are satisfied over-time as work progresses for its custom assembled Voyager Tracker, utilizing an input measure of progress determined by cost-to-cost measures on these projects as this faithfully depicts our performance in transferring control.
+The performance obligations in the contracts for our solar tracker systems and customized components of those systems are satisfied over-time as work progresses, utilizing an input measure of progress determined by cost-to-cost measures on these projects as this faithfully depicts our performance in transferring control.
 Additionally, our performance does not create an asset with an alternative use, due to the highly customized nature of the product, and we have an enforceable right to payment for performance completed to date.
-Our performance obligations for individual part sales for certain specific transactions are recognized point-in-time as and when control transfers based on the Incoterms for the contract.
-Our performance obligations for term-based software licenses are recognized point-in-time as and when control transfers, either upon delivery to the customer or the software license start date, whichever is later.
-Our performance obligation for shipping and handling services is satisfied over-time as the services are delivered over the term of the contract.
-We recognize subscription services sales/other services on a straight-line basis over the contract period.
+Our performance obligations for individual part sales for certain specific transactions are recognized point-in-time as and when control transfers, either upon delivery to the customer or the software license start date, whichever is later.
+Our performance obligations for shipping and handling services are satisfied over-time as the services are delivered over the term of the contract.
+We recognize revenue for subscription and other services on a straight-line basis over the contract period.
 With regard to support revenue, a time-elapsed method is used to measure progress because we transfer control evenly over the contractual period.
-Accordingly, the fixed consideration related to support revenue is generally recognized on a straight-line basis over the contract term.
+Accordingly, the fixed consideration related to support revenue is generally recognized on a straight-line basis over the contract

-Contract assets and liabilities: The timing of revenue recognition, billing, and cash collection results in the recognition of accounts receivable, unbilled receivables for revenue recognized in excess of billing, and deferred revenue in the Consolidated Balance Sheets.
-We may receive advances or deposits from our customers before revenue is recognized, resulting in contract liabilities, which are reflected as "deferred revenue" on our Consolidated Balance Sheets.
+Contract assets and liabilities: The timing of revenue recognition, billing, and cash collection results in the recognition of accounts receivable, unbilled receivables for revenue recognized in excess of billings, and deferred revenue in the Consolidated Balance Sheets.
+We may receive advances or deposits from our customers before revenue is recognized, resulting in contract liabilities, which are reflected as "deferred revenue" in our Consolidated Balance Sheets.

 Cost of revenue consists primarily of costs related to raw materials, freight and delivery, product warranty, and personnel costs (salaries, bonuses, benefits, and stock-based compensation).
 Personnel costs in cost of revenue include both direct labor costs as well as costs attributable to any individuals whose activities relate to the procurement, installment, and delivery of the finished product and services.
+Personnel costs during 2021 are reported net of federal employee retention credits received.
 Deferred cost of revenue results from the timing differences between the costs incurred in advance of the satisfaction of all revenue recognition criteria consistent with our revenue recognition policy.